-We examine the neurobiological computations that underlie speech perception and learning, using an interdisciplinary, computational, and lifespan approach.
+We examine the neurobiological computations that underlie speech perception and learning, using an interdisciplinary, multimodal, computational and lifespan approach.

-Using cognitive neuroscience approaches (fMRI, DTI, cortical and subcortical EEG and computational modeling), we focus on:
+Using cognitive neuroscience approaches (fMRI, cortical and subcortical EEG, pupillometry and computational modeling), we focus on:

 1. Understanding brain dynamics during speech perception in challenging listening environments